Lanier Middle School Clubs

 Sponsor: Nick Elliott

-The purpose of Drama Club is to encourage thinking outside of the box, pushing individual boundaries, and becoming more confident performers.
-Members will develop people skills and learn leadership skills.
+The purpose of Drama Club is to encourage students to think outside of the box, push individual boundaries, and become more confident performers.
+Members will improve their social skills and develop leadership skills.
 They will also become more adept at collaboration.
 We will be putting on a small production in early December, and (depending on interest), a musical in the spring.

-Meetings will be Thursday afternoons from 4:20 – 6:00, starting after Labor Day.
-When the Drama Club is putting on a show, students will be required to meet more often for rehearsals.
+When the Drama Club is putting on a show, students will be required to meet more often for rehearsals

 Sponsor: Chap Shearouse

 Activities: Our focus will be to engage students in discussions of environmental issues and offer students a platform for engagement in education, conservation and stewardship projects.

 As students become more knowledgeable about the issues in our community, the goal is to help them to facilitate change, through educating their peers, parents and community members, through Public Service Announcements, educational campaigns, and possible service projects.

 Come and get involved in making the world a better place for all!!!

 Misson: The mission of our Longhorn Environmental Club is to promote stewardship, service, and conservation in our school, our community, and our world through education, awareness, and action.